gaehlerm/SoftwareEngineering/README.md

 "Classes should have high cohesion within themselves and low coupling between each other." - Robert C. Martin

-If you don't understand these expressions, we could rewrite it as follows: "There should be significant interaction among methods and variables within a class and minimal interaction between classes."
+If you don't understand these expressions, we could rewrite it as follows: "There should be significant interaction among methods and variables within classes and minimal interaction between classes."
 This is indeed a very important rule.
 However, like most rules in software engineering, it has to be taken with a grain of salt.

 As a very simple rule of thumb, you can search the whole class for a variable.
 If most methods use this variable, it has high cohesion and the variable should stay in the class.
-Variables that are only used by a single method should be removed from the class and passed on as a function argument.
+Variables that are only used by very few methods should be removed from the class and passed on as a function argument.

 ### Worker Classes